 The Goddess of Hula is Laka*.
 One legend says that she created or birthed the Hula on the island of Moloka’i*.
 Another legend says that Hi’iaka*, sister to Pele*, created the Hula to keep her sister entertained so she would stop gobbling up the earth.
 You guessed it, Pele is the Goddess of Fire and the Goddess of the Volcano.

 Without the oli* or mele*, there could be no Hula.
 Polynesians chanted long before they set sail to find their new home in Hawai’i and their inspiration came from the sounds all around them.

 Hawaiians did not have a written language until after the arrival of European explorer ships.
-Aside from oral customs, Oli and Hula were one of the primary ways to preserve history: legends, genealogy, lifestyle, particular events, special places, and to honor chiefs, gods and the monarchy.
-Like people everywhere, Hawaiians as far back as 500 A.D. loved telling stories and passing down the history and culture so important for any society.
-The Hula made the history easy to remember, stored in the movements of their bodies.
+Aside from oral customs, Oli and Hula were one of the primary ways to preserve history: legends, genealogy, lifestyle, particular events, special places, and honor chiefs, gods, and the monarchy.
+Like people everywhere, Hawaiians, as far back as 500 A.D., loved telling stories and passing down the history and culture so important for any society.
+The Hula made history easy to remember, stored in the movements of their bodies.

 Today, Oli is recognized as the highest form of the Hawaiian language

 In days gone by, there was so much more time for talk-story*.
 Much of the history would be passed down through the generations from the kupuna* to their mo’opuna* sitting together and literally talking-story.